dburkhardt/viash_web/content/docs/reference_commands/ns-build.md

 When no arguments are given.
 All components in a subdirectory named **src** are built with all available platforms to a directory named **target**.
-See [Workflow for creating modular pipelines](/docs/creating_pipelines/modular_pipelines/#building-a-namespace) for an overview of how you should structure your components for this to work correctly.
+See [Namespaces](/docs/projects/namespaces) for an overview of how you should structure your components for this to work correctly.

 ``` bash
 viash ns build